Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Preliminaries on Continuous Time Surface Growth Models

 One can also view the surface height $f(t,x)$ as a function of the clock rings, $\cl{U}$ viewed as a Poisson point process on $\bR^+ \times \bb{Z}^d.$ The realization of the clock rings turns out to be a useful object in our study.
-Throughout this note, we will interchangeably refer to the updates $\cl{U}$ as the \textbf{random (Poisson) lattice}, to emphasize its geometric structure; in the literature it is also known as the Harris graphical construction \cite{ferrari2006harness}.
+Throughout this article, we will interchangeably refer to the updates $\cl{U}$ as the \textbf{random (Poisson) lattice}, to emphasize its geometric structure; in the literature it is also known as the Harris graphical construction \cite{ferrari2006harness}.

 The geometric presentation of the updates $\cl{U}$ is useful because one can define a type of random walk on the Poisson lattice.
-This is similar to the random walk representation introduced in \cite{chatterjee2021superconcentration} for the discrete setting.
+This is similar to random walk representations introduced in \cite{chatterjee2021superconcentration, comets2022scaling, cannizzaro2020brownian} .
 An analogous construction in continuous time is useful here.
 See Figure \ref{fig:poissonlattice} for an illustration; horizontal lines segments are drawn at each point on the random lattice to emphasize that lattice path can move laterally upon encountering an update.